Find Affordable College Courses

 $59,770 Average Tuition & Fees

-Wake Forest University did quite well in this year’s ranking of the best value schools for physical sciences students.
-It came in at #8 on the list.
-Located in the medium-sized city of Winston-Salem, Wake Forest University is a private not-for-profit school with a moderately-sized student population.
+Wake Forest University landed the #8 spot in the 2023 rankings for the best value physical sciences programs.
+Located in the medium-sized city of Winston-Salem, Wake Forest University is a private not-for-profit college with a medium-sized student population.

 Wake Forest University undergraduate students pay an average of $59,770 in in-state tuition and fees each year.
 On average, physical sciences graduates from Wake Forest University take out $21,500 in student loans while working on their degree.